symfony/symfony-docs/components/string.rst

     $result = $inflector->pluralize('news');      // ['news']
     $result = $inflector->pluralize('person');    // ['persons', 'people']

-The value returned by both methods is always an array because sometimes it's not possible to determine a unique singular/plural form for the given word.
+The value returned by both methods is always an array because sometimes it is not possible to determine a unique singular/plural form for the given word.

 .. _`ASCII`: https://en.wikipedia.org/wiki/ASCII